 I did however continue as an author and wrote two further Itchy Coo titles: a second Planet book, Kat an Doug on Planet Perjink, and Sweetieraptors, a revised version of the Scots dinosaur poem that had featured in The Swatch.
 Planet Perjink was brilliantly illustrated by Dave Sutton, who had been with the project since its early days, but sadly Itchy Coo decided to discontinue the Planet series after it came out.

 Despite all that later happened, I am immensely proud of my role in co-founding Itchy Coo, and of my books that were published in its early years.
 I was delighted when the Saltire Society awarded Animal ABC its Educational Publication prize in 2002, and pleasantly surprised when Hoose o Haivers received a Special Commendation in the SAC Book of the Year Awards in 2003.
-(I only found out by accident as no one at Itchy Coo had thought to tell me!)
+(I only found out by accident as no one at Itchy Coo bothered to tell me.)
 It is wonderful that the imprint has done so well; yet it is depressing to have been written out of its history.
 It is simply inaccurate to say (as the current website does), that Itchy Coo was founded by two Dub Busters, not three.
 The official ‘Story of Itchy Coo’ only tells one side of a more complicated story.